Skip to content

 Is registration mandatory for all types of businesses?

 Yes.
-Almost all formal business types in Denmark must be registered in order to obtain a CVR number.
+Most formal business types in Denmark must be registered in order to receive a CVR number.

 This includes, among others: